-Car Loan Calculator is used to calculate your monthly or biweekly car loan payment and export the car loan amortization schedule to excel.
+Car Loan Calculator to calculate your monthly or biweekly car loan payment and export the car loan amortization schedule to excel.
 Auto loan calculator with trade in and sales tax has options for down payment, bi-weekly payment options and to show monthly and yearly amortization.
 The car loan amortization schedule excel with extra payments is exportable to excel and pdf, and you can view the amortization chart online.
-The only required fields are vehicle price, loan terms and interest rate, all other fields are optional, you can simply leave them as 0.
+The only required fields are vehicle price, loan terms, and interest rate, all other fields are optional, you can simply leave them as 0.
 You have the option to include sales tax and other fees in your loan.

 That car loan calculator has a printable car loan amortization schedule with extra payments excel that you can print, share or save as pdf.

 The auto loan calculator with amortization chart is available for the Play Store.
 You can install the auto loan calculator app for free if you have an Android phone or device.

-If you want to payoff your loan faster, you can considered using extra payment or making biweekly payment.
+If you want to pay off your loan faster, you can consider using extra payments or making biweekly payments.
 Simply select the bi-weekly payment option to use the tool as a biweekly auto loan calculator.
-Biweekly payment allows you to make one extra payment each year than monthly payment, and hence you will be able to payoff your auto loan faster and save some money on interest.
-Additionaly, you can choose to pay an one time extra payment or recurring payments to reduce your principal and payoff your loan quicker.
+Biweekly payment allows you to make one extra payment each year than the monthly payment, and hence you will be able to pay off your auto loan faster and save some money on interest.
+Additionally, you can choose to pay a one time extra payment or recurring payments to reduce your principal and pay off your loan quicker.

 Following are the auto loan terms